nextbss/proxypay-kotlin/README.md

 ```

 ### Acknowledge a payment
-This method is used to ackonwledge that a payment was processed
+This method is used to acknowledge that a payment was processed
 ```java

 ProxyPayConfig.configure(Environment.SANDBOX, "YOUR_API_KEY")